 Ray Bonilla leads the Office of General Counsel of The Texas A&M University System and serves as its chief legal officer.
-The A&M System is one of the largest systems of higher education in the nation, with a budget of $4.55 billion.
-Through a statewide network of 11 universities, seven state agencies, two service units and a comprehensive health science center, the A&M System educates more than 152,000 students and reaches more than 22 million persons through service programs each year.
+The A&M System is one of the largest systems of higher education in the nation, with an annual budget of more than $6 billion.
+Through a statewide network of 11 universities, eight state agencies, two service units and a comprehensive health science center, the A&M System educates more than 150,000 students and reaches more than 22 million persons through service programs each year.
 Externally funded research expenditures exceed $972 million and help drive the state’s economy.

-Ray joined the Office of General Counsel in September 2011, and since that time has managed a number of highly significant legal matters, including: Texas A&M University’s departure from and settlement with the Big 12 Conference, and its admission into the Southeastern Conference; execution of a $285 million contract with the U.S. Department of Health & Human Services providing for the creation of pandemic vaccine and bioterrorism response facilities in College Station; execution of a contract outsourcing dining services, building maintenance, landscaping and custodial services at A&M facilities across the state, generating over $300 million in additional revenue and cost savings over a 10 year period; completion of a $70 million transaction regarding acquisition of the Texas A&M University School of Law; and the multimillion dollar acquisition of Kalon Biotherapeutics LLC, previously owned by the A&M System and the State of Texas through the Emerging Technology Fund, by a FUJIFILM Corporation subsidiary.
+Ray joined the Office of General Counsel in September 2011, and since that time has managed a number of highly significant legal matters, including: Texas A&M University’s departure from and settlement with the Big 12 Conference, and its admission into the Southeastern Conference; execution of a $285 million contract with the U.S. Department of Health & Human Services providing for the creation of pandemic vaccine and bioterrorism response facilities in College Station; completion of a $70 million transaction regarding acquisition of the Texas A&M University School of Law; and the multimillion dollar acquisition of Kalon Biotherapeutics LLC, previously owned by the A&M System and the State of Texas through the Emerging Technology Fund, by a FUJIFILM Corporation subsidiary.

 In November 2015, Ray was recognized for professional achievement by the Texas General Counsel Forum as the Outstanding General Counsel, Non-profit or Government Agency.